puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 This `user` resource already has its own defaults for handling `group`, `shell`, and `comment`.
-The desired behavior, then, is to use the values passed in by parameter when they're provided, but revert to the `user` type's own defaults for any of these parameters that isn't supplied when the defined resource type is declared.
+The desired behavior, then, is to use the values passed in by parameter when they're provided, but revert to the `user` type's own defaults for any of these parameters that arent't supplied when the defined resource type is declared.

 The special `undef` value lets you achieve both of these things.
 Under the hood `undef` is exactly what Puppet sees when it tries to evaluate a variable or parameter that has not been set.
-By setting it as the default for your optional parameters, you can literally pass the "undefined" state of a parameter through to the underlying `user` resource, which will then fall back to its default behavior for that parameter.
+By setting it as the default for your optional parameters, you can pass the "undefined" state of a parameter through to the underlying `user` resource, which will then fall back to its default behavior for that parameter.